simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/algorithm_generation.md

 - This technique could provide a good indication when to stop searching for new algorithms: If the greedy solver can solve a high proportion of states, we can assume that the action set is sufficient for the RL agent to efficiently learn a good policy.

+### 2. Advanced algorithm generation through conjugation
+current algorithm generation cannot easily find some popular algorithms because they don't follow the structure n*(base_sequence).
+Instead, they are better described by a sequence mAmAm^-2, where A is the base sequence and m is a setup move that gets undone afterwards.